FAQS

 What is the minimum number of people per excursion?

-Please note that we require a minimum of 2 people to run the tour.
-However, we offer personalised routes for those solo travellers who are willing to book a private and exclusive tour.
+However, we offer personalised routes for those solo travellers, couples or families who are willing to book a private and exclusive tour.

 Contact us for more information.